PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 Note that we're not going to do big data engineering just yet :p, this block we are just conceptualizing.
 However, later you may want to recommend a data processing pipeline and dashboard to monitor some real-world later in the project depending on what your problem statement will be.

 # 2) Forming a Research question
-Now, its time for writing the research questions!
+Now, it's time for writing the research questions!

 **Step 1.** Please watch the following videos to collect the knowledge you'll need to apply: